-I’m a consultant, writer, programmer, open source expert, amateur photographer, and community organizer.
+I’m a consultant, writer, programmer, open source expert, and amateur photographer.

-I run Authentic Engine, which helps technology companies and open source projects work through challenges related to sustainability, governance, participation, and leadership.
+I occasionally consult through Authentic Engine, which helps technology companies and open source projects work through challenges related to sustainability, governance, participation, and leadership.

 I am co-author of the Citizen Code of Conduct.